qualipool/swissrets/docs/Utilizations.md

 Utilities do not describe how the property is built or how it looks, if that is what you are looking for consider the [categories](./Categories) instead.

-These answer question such as:
+It should answer questions such as:

 *  Can I live here? (residential)
 *  Is it to perform services? (commercial)